 Bedding Impatiens New Guinea Divine in boxes of 12 plants.
 They perform well in shady conditions and are a little taller and later flowering than conventional bedding Impatiens.

 New Guinea Impatiens in 3 litre pots.
 Strong plants with large flowers.
-In 2018 they will all be extra vigorous “Sunpatiens” cultivars.
+In 2018 they were extra vigorous “Sunpatiens” cultivars.

 What is the problem with Impatiens/Busy Lizzies?